Bhuvanmsoc55/SOC-Detection-Engineering-Portfolio/SOC-Alert-Enrichment-Automation/README.md

 # SOC Alert Enrichment & Automation

-> Automated SOC alert enrichment and investigation workflow integrating SIEM data, threat intelligence, MITRE ATT&CK mapping, risk scoring, and AI-assisted analysis.
+> Automated SOC alert enrichment and AI-driven incident analysis workflow integrating SIEM data, threat intelligence, payload detection, MITRE ATT&CK mapping, risk scoring, and automated SOC reporting.

 ---

 ## Project Overview

-This project automates the initial enrichment and analysis of security alerts generated from the SIEM.
+This project automates security alert enrichment and AI-driven incident analysis by combining threat intelligence, payload detection, MITRE ATT&CK mapping, risk scoring, and automated SOC reporting.

-The workflow takes an alert, extracts relevant security information, enriches it with threat intelligence and contextual data, maps the observed activity to MITRE ATT&CK techniques, evaluates endpoint criticality, calculates a risk score, and generates a structured AI-assisted SOC analysis.
+The workflow receives security alert data, enriches the alert with threat intelligence and contextual information, analyzes the observed payload and attack activity, maps relevant behavior to MITRE ATT&CK techniques, calculates a risk score, and uses Gemini AI to generate a structured incident analysis.

-The final analysis is automatically delivered to Google Chat for SOC analyst review.
+The final analysis is automatically processed and delivered to Google Chat for SOC analyst review.

+---

+## 🔄 SIEM Data Pipeline

+Python was used to retrieve security logs from Wazuh and push the log data into Redis.
+The logs were then forwarded from Redis directly to OpenSearch for centralized storage, monitoring, and analysis.

+### Data Pipeline

+**Wazuh → Python → Redis → OpenSearch**

+This pipeline provides the underlying security data used for centralized monitoring, analysis, and downstream SOC automation.

 ---